TaitoUnited/taito-cli/README.md

 2. Symlink the file named `taito` to your path (e.g. `ln -s ~/projects/taito-cli/taito /usr/local/bin/taito`).
 It's a bash script that runs taito-cli as a Docker container.

-3. Configure your personal settings in `~/.taito/taito-config.sh`.
-For example:
+3. Configure your personal settings in `~/.taito/taito-config.sh` (see the example below).
+If you work for an organization that uses taito-cli, they will provide you with the correct settings.
+See [Advanced Usage](https://github.com/TaitoUnited/taito-cli#advanced-usage) if you work for multiple organizations.
     ```
     #!/bin/bash